-Ownership/Maintained by: 4.8 acres owned by City of Shoreline; 6.8 acres owned by

-Shoreline School District
+- 4.8 acres owned by City of Shoreline - 6.8 acres owned by Shoreline School District

-Description: Shoreline Park is located in the north central portion of the City in the Echo Lake Neighborhood.
+Shoreline Park is located in the north central portion of the City in the Echo Lake Neighborhood.
 A portion of the park is owned by the Shoreline School District.
-The park has two synthetic turf soccer field, a natural wooded area to the north and the Shoreline Pool.
+The park has two synthetic turf soccer fields, a natural wooded area to the north and the Shoreline Pool.
 The site is adjacent to the Spartan Recreation Center, the Shoreline Center and the Shoreline Stadium.
 The remainder of the surrounding area is completely developed and consists primarily of single family residences.

-Historical Information: A site that is now part of the Joint Use Agreement with the Shoreline School District and the City of Shoreline, the site was once subject to lease between the Shoreline School District and King County for lease of the swimming pool site.
+A site that is now part of the Joint Use Agreement with the Shoreline School District and the City of Shoreline, the site was once subject to lease between the Shoreline School District and King County for lease of the swimming pool site.
 This park was acquired by King County in the late 1970's and was located adjacent to Shoreline High School and is likely named after the school.
-Shoreline Historical Museum

-- Tree and vegetation maintenance
+Tree and vegetation maintenance

 - Benches (7)

 - Picnic tables (4)

 - Play structures (1)

 - Parking lot (3)

 - Tennis courts (4)

 - Ball fields (2)

 - Bleachers (2)

-- Drinking fountain (1) - Restroom (1)
+- Drinking fountain (1)

+- Restroom (1)

-Public Art: Edwin Pratt Memorial, mixed media three part installation: stepping stones, plaque & kiosk murals, by artist Stuart Nakamura, Marguerita Hagan and Marsha Lippert
+• "Edwin Pratt Memorial": mixed media in a three part installation - stepping stones, plaque & kiosk murals, by artists Stuart Nakamura, Marguerita Hagan and Marsha Lippert